syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### ActiveMinorTickStroke

-Using the 'ActiveMinorTickStroke' property to change the color of the active minor ticks.
+Use the 'ActiveMinorTickStroke' property, to change the color of the active minor ticks.

 {% tabs %}